Skip to Main Content Skip to Site Map Skip to Accessibility Statement

-When you call, our dispatchers will ask you a series of questions to determine what response would be most appropriate for your situation.
-A system of categories is used to do this and will place a call into life-threatening emergency and non-life-threatening emergency (or non-emergency).
+When you make an emergency call, our dispatchers will ask you a series of questions to triage your call with the aim of determining what response would be most appropriate for your situation.

 Life-Threatening Emergencies

-In a life-threatening emergency, an ambulance with two crew members are often expected to arrive, however, it is possible that you could be treated by a rapid response Paramedic in an RRV.
+In life-threatening and potentially serious emergencies, an ambulance with two crew members are often expected to arrive, however, it is possible that you could be treated by a rapid response Paramedic in an RRV.
 An ambulance may or may not arrive after the RRV, depending on whether it is needed or not.

 If you live in a rural area, the first person to arrive on scene may be a Community First Responder.
 They are a member of the public, trained to provide life-saving treatment to people in their local community while waiting on an ambulance or RRV.